Mayurchandekar1/Restaurant_Rating_Prediction/README.md

 # Restaurant Rating Prediction App

-The **Restaurant Rating Prediction App** is a **Streamlit-based web application** designed to predict restaurant ratings based on user inputs.
-Using a **machine learning model**, the app analyzes factors such as **estimated cost, table booking availability, online delivery, and price range** to estimate a restaurant’s rating.

-The model is trained on a dataset containing restaurant features and their corresponding ratings.
-By leveraging **pre-trained machine learning algorithms**, the app provides instant predictions, helping users assess restaurant quality interactively.

 ## Overview
 This project is a **Streamlit-based web application** that predicts restaurant ratings based on user inputs.
 The model leverages machine learning to estimate ratings based on factors like **cost, table booking availability, online delivery, and price range**.